Reusing Leftover Beetroot Pulp

 Beetroot juice only needs somewhere between 15 to 45ml to give enough flavor for any drink!

-Using both beetroot juice and pulp can result in a very cost-effective and sustainable option for your business as well as the environment.
+Using both beet juice and pulp can result in a very cost-effective and sustainable option for your business as well as the environment.

 You can juice a beetroot in two different ways: